OlisaNsonwu/diyar/README.md

 ### Record grouping

-Multistage deterministic linkages that addresses missing values by using a specfied list of alternative matching criteria.
+Multistage deterministic linkages that addresses missing values by using a specified list of alternative matching criteria.

 ``` r
 # Two or more stages of record grouping